-Satisfactory completion of a course requires a grade of C, "P" (Pass) or better.
+Satisfactory completion of a course requires a grade of C (or better), or "P" (Pass).

 IP (In Progress)

 IP is a grade symbol for a class that is scheduled to extend beyond the end of the semester (a bridge class), e.g. course begins November 6 and ends February 1; semester ends December 18.